 ONE-STOP CAREER CENTER

-The Workforce Investment Act mandates that there be at least one physical location to accommodate the integration of services (the "One-Stop Center").
-The One-Stop Operator, who manages the day-to-day functioning of the center, is designated by the local WIB with the agreement of the local elected official.
+The Workforce Innovation and Opportunity Act mandates that there be at least one physical location to accommodate the integration of services (the "One-Stop Center").
+The One-Stop Operator, who manages the day-to-day functioning of the center, is designated by the local Workforce Development Board with the agreement of the chief local elected officials.

 ONE-STOP SYSTEM PARTNERS

 The Workforce Innovation and Opportunity Act identifies several required One-Stop System Partners and allows for additional partners designated locally.
 The required partners are:

 - Adult, Dislocated Worker, and Youth Programs (WIOA Title I)